reddelexc/hackerone-reports/tops_by_program/TOPTHEINTERNET.md

 4. [ACME TLS-SNI-01/02 challenge vulnerable when combined with shared hosting providers](https://hackerone.com/reports/304378) to The Internet - 34 upvotes, $0
 5. [ZeroMQ libzmq remote code execution](https://hackerone.com/reports/477073) to The Internet - 28 upvotes, $1000
 6. [Race Conditions in OAuth 2 API implementations](https://hackerone.com/reports/55140) to The Internet - 27 upvotes, $2500
-7. [4 severe remote + several minor OpenVPN vulnerabilities](https://hackerone.com/reports/242579) to The Internet - 26 upvotes, $0
+7. [Mailsploit: a sender spoofing bug in over 30 email clients](https://hackerone.com/reports/295339) to The Internet - 26 upvotes, $0
-8. [Mailsploit: a sender spoofing bug in over 30 email clients](https://hackerone.com/reports/295339) to The Internet - 25 upvotes, $0
+8. [4 severe remote + several minor OpenVPN vulnerabilities](https://hackerone.com/reports/242579) to The Internet - 26 upvotes, $0
-9. [Insufficient shell characters filtering leads to (potentially remote) code execution (CVE-2016-3714)](https://hackerone.com/reports/143966) to The Internet - 17 upvotes, $7500
+9. [Insufficient shell characters filtering leads to (potentially remote) code execution (CVE-2016-3714)](https://hackerone.com/reports/143966) to The Internet - 20 upvotes, $7500
 10. [TLS Virtual Host Confusion](https://hackerone.com/reports/501) to The Internet - 15 upvotes, $7500
 11. [CVE-2019-5736: Escape from Docker and Kubernetes containers to root on host](https://hackerone.com/reports/495495) to The Internet - 13 upvotes, $1000
 12. [Exim off-by-one RCE vulnerability](https://hackerone.com/reports/322935) to The Internet - 11 upvotes, $1500